CVOR Travel Nurse Jobs in Oklahoma

 How does Junxion’s process work for CVOR travelers?

-Junxion pairs you with one recruiter who handles your whole contract — no call-center handoffs.
+Junxion pairs you with one recruiter who handles your whole contract, no call-center handoffs at any point.
 Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Oklahoma, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing is managed start to finish by a US-based team.
+Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and a US-based team owns credentialing from start to finish.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Oklahoma?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Oklahoma on your shortlist for the next CVOR contract?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More